AlberAqil/Switch_like_gene_expression_modulates_disease_risk_2025/Sex_bias/README.md

  This is the input file for the R script.
 It contains a list of tissues shared by both sexes.

 3) breast_mammary_tissue_bimodal_genes_TPM
- File containing TPM values for switch-like genes in the maammary tissue from the breast.
-In principle, one we need a similar file for all tissues in NumberOfInds_per_Tissue_Non_sex_specific.
+ File containing TPM values for switch-like genes in the mammary tissue from the breast.
+In principle, we need a similar file for all tissues in NumberOfInds_per_Tissue_Non_sex_specific.
 This file is deposited here for illustrative purposes.

 4) breast_mammary_tissue_analysis_results.csv